Client and Third Party Privacy Notice

 Latham & Watkins (“Latham” or “the firm”) is committed to collecting, maintaining, and using personal information about our clients and business contacts responsibly.
 The provisions of data protection laws in Europe, the United Kingdom and elsewhere impose strict conditions on the firm.
 The firm has made a commitment through our Binding Corporate Rules to apply a consistent standard across the firm when collecting, using, and managing personal information.
 You can find out more about our Binding Corporate Rules below.
 See section 5 International Transfers.

 This privacy notice explains how we may collect, use and disclose information about clients and other business and firm contacts, and describes the rights you may have in respect of your own personal information.
 Please read it carefully.

 1. Who We Are

-Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom ("UK") and as an affiliated partnership conducting the practice in Japan.
-Latham & Watkins operates in Israel through a limited liability company.
-Latham & Watkins operates in South Korea as a Foreign Legal Consultant Office.
-In the Kingdom of Saudi Arabia, Latham & Watkins LLP works in cooperation with the Law Firm of Salman M. Al-Sudairi LLC.
+Latham & Watkins operates worldwide as a limited liability partnership organized under the laws of the State of Delaware (USA) with affiliated limited liability partnerships conducting the practice in France, Hong Kong, Italy, Singapore, and the United Kingdom (UK) and as an affiliated partnership conducting the practice in Japan.
+Latham & Watkins operates in Israel through a limited liability company, in South Korea as a Foreign Legal Consultant Office, and in Saudi Arabia through a limited liability company.

 2. Who Does This Privacy Notice Apply To?